iramgutierrez/lumen-resource-api/README.md

 ## License

-The Laravel Resource API package is released under [the MIT License](LICENSE).
+The Lumen Resource API package is released under [the MIT License](LICENSE).